Moving Into a New Home: A Checklist

 In addition to general house cleaning, you’ll also need to clean your appliances for maximum safety and efficiency.

-Take some time to clean your refrigerator’s coils to help it run more efficiently, then focus on removing lint from your dryer duct for both safety and faster drying.
-Clean your stove, dishwasher, washing machine, and air conditioning unit as well.
+Take some time to clean your refrigerator’s coils to help it run more efficiently.
+Then focus on removing any lint from your dryer duct for safety and faster drying.
+Clean your stove, dishwasher, washing machine and air conditioning unit as well.

 8. Plan where your things will go.

-Before your movers arrive with all your stuff, figure out a general idea of what furniture will go where so you can tell the movers where to put it.
-You can bring a tape measure and even some graph paper with you when you do your walkthrough to help you figure out the best place to put your things.
+Before your movers arrive with all of your things, aim to figure out a general idea of what furniture will go where.
+That way you can tell the movers exactly where to put it when they arrive, saving you time and potential backaches.
+You can bring a tape measure and even some graph paper with you when you do your walkthrough to help you map out your new home and figure out the best places for all your belongings.

 9. Prioritize needed repairs and updates.

-Begin creating a list of any repairs or updates your house needs, along with other house projects such as painting, so you can start to prioritize what needs to happen.
+Begin creating a list of any repairs or updates your house needs, along with other home improvement projects like painting, so you can start to prioritize what work needs to happen before you begin to get settled.

 10. Refinish hardwoods or get new carpet or flooring.

-It’s much easier to update your floors before you move your furniture and other belongings in than it is to do it later on.
+It’s much easier to update your flooring before you move in your furniture and other belongings than it is to do it later on.

 11. Consider cleaning your furniture.

-Moving is a great opportunity to clean any furniture you’re bringing with you.
-Rent equipment to steam clean your sofa and other upholstered furniture, and refresh your wooden furniture with mineral spirits.
+Moving is a great opportunity to clean any large furniture that you are bringing with you.
+Rent equipment to steam-clean your sofa and other upholstered furniture, and refresh your wooden furniture with mineral spirits.

 12. Replace your HVAC filter.

-Changing your air filter is a cheap, effective way to improve your home’s indoor air quality.
-If you suffer from allergies, you may want to hire a professional to clean your ducts as well.
+Changing your air filters is a cheap, effective way to improve your home’s indoor air quality.
+If you suffer from allergies, you may want to hire a professional to clean your new home’s air ducts as well.

 13. Change all exterior locks.

-You’ll want to do this as soon as possible before you begin moving into your home, as you don’t know who may have a key to your house.
+You’ll want to change your locks as soon as possible before you begin living in your new home, as you have no idea who may have a key to your house.

-• Change the locks on each exterior door, and have them re-keyed to the same new key for simplicity.
+• Change the locks on each exterior door.
+Have the locksmith re-keyed to the same new key for simplicity.
 Get copies of the key made for each person who will be living in your home.

 • If you have any smart locks or locks with keypads, be sure to change those codes right away.
-If you don’t have an existing keyless entry on one door, consider installing one, as this provides a much safer alternative to hiding a key in case someone gets locked out.
+If you don’t have an existing keyless entry on one door, consider installing one, as it is a much safer alternative to hiding a key in case someone gets locked out.

 14. Install a home security system.